openebs/website/docs/main/user-guides/mayastor.md

 However, installing Mayastor will not affect any preexisting LocalPV volumes.
 :::

-Before deploying and using Mayastor ensure that all the [prerequisites](https://mayastor.gitbook.io/introduction/quickstart/prerequisites) are met.
+Before deploying and using Mayastor ensure that all of the [prerequisites](https://mayastor.gitbook.io/introduction/quickstart/prerequisites) are met.

-- To install OpenEBS in a new cluster, use the following steps.
+- To install Mayastor in a new cluster using OpenEBS chart, execute:

 ```
 helm repo add openebs https://openebs.github.io/charts